Dishforth Airfield

-Dishforth Airfield (ICAO: EGXD) is a Royal Air Force/British Army station in North Yorkshire, England.
-It was an Army Air Corps helicopter base and a Relief Landing Ground for RAF Linton-on-Ouse.
-6 Regiment Royal Logistic Corps is currently located at Dishforth.
+Dishforth Airfield (ICAO: EGXD) is a former Royal Air Force and current British Army station in North Yorkshire, England.
+It was previously an Army Air Corps helicopter base and a Relief Landing Ground for RAF Linton-on-Ouse.
+6 Regiment RLC is currently located at Dishforth.

 It is located next to the A1(M) at Junction 49 with the A168.
 Dishforth airfield is built over part of the Great North Road which is also the old A1.
 It is 4.4 mi east of Ripon, North Yorkshire and 11.5 mi north east of Harrogate, North Yorkshire, England.

 RAF use (1936–1992)

 Early years

 Royal Air Force Dishforth opened in 1936.
-At the beginning of the Second World War it became part of 4 Group, RAF Bomber Command, and was used for recruit training.
+At the beginning of the Second World War, it became part of 4 Group, RAF Bomber Command, and was used for recruit training.
 Between September 1939 and April 1941, No. 78 Squadron RAF used it to launch night operations using Armstrong Whitworth Whitley medium bombers.
-Between 1943 and 1945 the station was used by No. 6 (RCAF) Group Bomber Command and was a sub-station of RAF Topcliffe.
-Immediately after the war the station was used to convert aircrew to the Douglas Dakota transport aircraft.
+Between 1943 and 1945, the station was used by No. 6 (RCAF) Group Bomber Command and was a sub-station of RAF Topcliffe.
+Immediately after the war, the station was used to convert aircrew to the Douglas Dakota transport aircraft.